moneta-rb/moneta/README.md

 missing adapters at https://github.com/moneta-rb/moneta/issues/16

 If you choose to implement an adapter please also add tests.
-Please check also if travis.yml needs changes, for example if you need to start additional services.
+Please check also if anything in `.github/workflows` needs changes, for example if you need to start additional services.

 Check if the default settings in Moneta#new are appropriate for your adapter.
 If not specify a better one.